skooner-k8s/skooner/README.md

 During development, the server will use whatever is configured in `~/.kube/config` to connect the desired cluster.
 If you are using minikube, for example, you can run `kubectl config set-context minikube` to get `~/.kube/config` set up correctly.

 ### Client
-The client is a React application with minimal other dependencies.
-We are in the process of converting it from plain JavaScript to TypeScript.
+The client is a React application (using TypeScript) with minimal other dependencies.

 To run the client, open a new terminal tab and navigate to the `/client` directory, run `npm i` and then `npm start`.
 This will open up a browser window to your local k8dash dashboard.
 If everything compiles correctly, it will load the site and then an error message will pop up `Unhandled Rejection (Error): Api request error: Forbidden...`.
 The error message has an 'X' in the top righthand corner to close that message.
 After you close it, you should see the UI where you can enter your token.